peucastro/ldts-pacman/docs/README.md

 - **Player Character (Pacman)**: The player controls Pacman, which can move in four directions—up, down, left, and right—using corresponding arrow keys.
-- **Ghosts**: Each ghost will have a unique behavior.
+- **Ghosts**: Each ghost will have a unique behavior to challenge the player.
 - **Coins**: Collectible items that increase the player’s score.
 The game ends when all PacDots are consumed.
 - **Power-ups**: Special collectible items that temporarily change the Pacman state.
-- **Game Over**: If a ghost catches Pacman, the game ends and the player is returned to the main menu.
+- **Game Over**: If a ghost catches Pacman, the game ends, and the player is returned to the main menu.

 ### **Menu**